wxue24/397-assignment2/README.md

    - If agent lands on terminal state he gets +5
    - If agent lands on terminal state and finds all three buried treasures he gets +15

+## Value Function

+In order to simplify the process, we define the rewards for each location as -1 for 6/10 islands, +3 for 3/10 islands, and +15 for the terminal island.
+In the `simulate` method we calculate the values for each state using the closed form of the bellman equation.
+These values allow us to determine the optimal policy (the agent should choose the transition leading to the highest value).
+The value of each island is printed out.
+The optimal policy as discovered by the value calculations is 0 -> 2 -> 6 -> 9, which solves the MDP.
+The maximum reward is -1 + 0.9(-1) + 0.9^2(2) + 0.9^3(15) = 10.65.

+## Packages

+Install `numpy` in your env.
 ## Running episodes

 Navigate to the directory and run `python3 simulation.py`.
 If you need to change simulation parameters (number of episodes, max number of steps agent can take), modify `simulate(10,25)`